benjaminion/upgrading-ethereum-book/src/book.md

 #### Merkleization

-The normal way to implement Merkle trees is to store the entire tree structure in memory or on disk, including all its intermediate levels between the leaves and the root.
-As leaves are updated the affected nodes in the tree are updated: changing $A$ means updating $H(A+B)$ and then the root; everything else is unchanged.
+The normal way to implement Merkle trees is to store the entire tree structure in memory or on disk, including all the intermediate levels between the leaves and the root.
+As leaves are updated the affected nodes in the tree are updated: changing $A$ means updating $H(A+B)$ and then the root, everything else is unchanged.

 The difference with Merkleization is that the Merkle tree is computed on-the-fly from the given leaves.
-We can pick up where we left off from the last REPL session as follows,
+We can pick up where we left off from the last REPL session as follows.

 ```python
 >>> from eth2spec.utils.merkle_minimal import merkleize_chunks